yairEO/touchy/README.md

-Touchy - jQuery special events (tap / double tap / swipe)
+Adds jQuery special events (tap / double tap / swipe)
 ========

 This will add support for these events: